dieptran43/2004_reinforcement_learning/README.md

 ## Set up environment locally

 To get the correct libraries and versions it is recommended that the provided conda environment is used.
-To create and activate a bootcomp environment:
+To create and activate a rl_examples environment:

 1. Windows -> Open Anaconda prompt.
 Mac/linux -> Open a terminal